DHTMLX/gantt-docs/data/api/gantt_lightbox_header_template.md

 - task	object	the task's object

 @returns:
-- text    string     an HTML text for rendering in the scheduler
+- text    string     an HTML text for rendering in the gantt

 @example: